sojurner/Personal-blog/src/posts/culture/my-philosphy-over-the-years.md

 The somber truth about _generosity_, is that because it originates from a place of _understanding_ and _compassion_, it can easily be **taken advantage of** either through _malicious_ intent involving **scammers** & **false charities**, or through _unproductive_ **bureacratic** entities and **freeloaders**.

-By no means am I indicting these kinds of people for my inability to be openly generous.
-I am aware of my own flawed past and the character defining moments, where I regrettably came up short.
-Nonetheless, it doesn't negate the idea that, if given a choice, I'd prefer to be _excluded_ rather than end up with the **short end of the stick**.
-Ideally, I'd like my donations to reach the _right_ people, and help those in **dire need**.
+By no means do I blame society for my inability to be openly generous.
+I am equally guilty of sharing a flawed past, plagued by many character defining moments, where I regrettably came up short.
+Nonetheless, it doesn't negate the idea that, if given a choice, I'd prefer to not to participate rather than do so and end up with the **short end of the stick**.
+Ideally, I'd like my donations to reach the _right_ people, and assist those in **dire need**.

 With that said, It's important to be _mindful_ of **overcorrection**.
-We all get burned every now and then, and its very tempting at the heat (pun) of the moment to assume that behind all **charitable endeavors** lies some form of _self-interest_ and _greed_, or underneath every urban **beggar** is an _moocher_.
+We all get burned every now and then, and it's searingly tempting, at the heat (pun) of the moment, to assume that behind most **charitable efforts** lies some form of _self-interest_ and _greed_, or underneath the common street **beggar** is a _moocher_.

 For every bad in the world, theres hundreds of _unreported good_.
 Good is like _air-conditioning_.
 It's only noticed, when it's not working.